jrehor/kcc/README.md

 ### vectors and atoms

-The word `atom` is short for `scalar variable`.
+The word `atom` is another way of saying for `scalar variable`.
 We have them in k, and they remain as useful as ever.
 But k belongs to a family of **vector languages**, which basically means that the fundamental type is an ordered set.
-In k parlance, terms "array", "list" and "vector" are used interchageably and refer to the same idea, but we will stick with `vector` to minimise confusion, because k vectors generalize the idea of classic arrays and have little to do with linked lists.
+In k parlance, terms "array", "list" and "vector" are used interchageably and refer to the same thing, but we will stick with `vector` to minimise confusion, because vectors generalize the idea of classic arrays and have little to do with linked lists.
 Besides, `vector` is such a cool word.

 ```q
  a:(0,1,2,3,4)    /how not to declare a k vector